websanco/liferay-learn/docs/dxp/7.x/en/site-building/building-sites/importing-exporting-pages-and-content.md

 # Importing/Exporting Sites and Content

 Export/Import lets you export and restore your Site and app data as a LAR (Liferay Archive).
 There are two primary places Export/Import is used: Sites and apps.
-You can learn more about exporting/importing app data in the [Exporting/Importing Widget Content](TODO) section.
+You can learn more about exporting/importing app data in the [Exporting/Importing Widget Content]() <!-- TODO: Fix link --> section.
 In this section, you'll learn how to export and import content and pages for Sites.

 ## Site LAR Properties and Requirements